playcanvas/developer.playcanvas.com/content/user-manual/assets/finding.md

 Sometimes it's important to make your own unique assets, but sometimes a completely bespoke asset is too expensive or time-consuming to make.
 So we've gathered together a list of links and resources for places that you can get free or paid-for assets of all types.

-If you've got other suggestions of this page.
+If you've got other suggestions for this page.
 Then let us know on the [forums](http://forum.playcanvas.com/)

 ## Graphics